Coast Guard medevacs oil rig crew member 150 miles off Corpus Christi, Texas

-A Coast Guard MH-65 Dolphin helicopter crew from Air Station Houston, Texas, poses for a photo after successfully transporting an ailing oil rig crew member to the University of Texas Medical Branch in Galveston, Texas, Aug.
+A Coast Guard MH-65 Dolphin helicopter crew from Air Station Houston, Texas, medevacs an oil rig crew member experiencing a cardiac event on the Hoover-Diana oil platform, 150 miles east of Corpus Christi, Texas, Aug.
 19, 2021.
-The helicopter crew flew 150 miles offshore to medevac a 54-year-old man experiencing a cardiac event on the Hoover-Diana oil platform.
-(U.S. Coast Guard photo, courtesy Air Station Houston)
+The helicopter crew successfully transported the man to the University of Texas Medical Branch in Galveston, Texas, in stable condition.
+(U.S. Coast Guard video, courtesy Sector/Air Station Corpus Christi)

 |Date Taken: